Chicago, IL, Cooking Programs

 Robert Morris University

-Culinary programs at Robert Morris University are given through the university's Institute of Culinary Arts.
-Culinary students may take advantage of opportunities such as on-the-job training, internships in the Chicago-area and off-campus learning programs, as well as a study abroad program to Italy.
+Culinary programs at Robert Morris University are offered through the university's Institute of Culinary Arts.
+Culinary students may take advantage of opportunities such as on-the-job training, internships in the Chicago area and off-campus learning programs, as well as a study abroad program to Italy.

 Associate of Applied Science in Culinary Arts

 Students are trained to take on leadership and management positions in the hospitality and culinary sectors.
-Courses in this program include sanitation, garde manger, pastries and baking, menu management, restaurant operations, American cuisine and event planning.
-Specific topics dealt with include fish fabrication, spice usage, knife care, buffet preparation, breakfast cookery, Spanish culture, Italian cuisine and restaurant ownership.
+Course and demonstration topics in this program include sanitation, garde manger, pastries and baking, menu management, restaurant operations, American cuisine and restaurant operations.
+Specific topics dealt with include fish fabrication, spice usage, knife care, buffet preparation, international cuisine, and restaurant ownership.
 A culinary externship is included in this program.

 Students enrolled in this program acquire fundamental culinary skills.
 They develop skills in cold kitchen (garde manger), desserts, pastries, cultural cuisine, facilities management, menu management and restaurant operations.
-Students also complete a 10-week internship.
+Students also complete an internship.

 College of DuPage

 College of DuPage opened its doors in 1967 and offers culinary programs through the Culinary and Hospitality Center.
-The center has two restaurants, a bake shop, a culinary market, a chocolate room, a 6-bedroom hotel and a culinary amphitheatre.
+The center has two restaurants, a bake shop, a culinary market, a chocolate room, a 6-suite hotel and a culinary amphitheater.

 Associate of Applied Science in Culinary Arts